 There's a ceaseless stream of new regulations that can affect your fleet, like ever-shrinking carbon emission thresholds.
-You want to be notified well in advance about the changes that will have an effect on your fleet, so you don't get caught out and end up paying more.
+This can have unexpected effects on your fleet costs in the future.
 And it's not just your future fleet that you need to consider, there'll be knock-on effects on your legacy fleet too.

-So, a great monthly deal for gasguzzling road warrior might look decidedly pricier once you start filling up at the pump.
+So, a great monthly deal for an alwaysmobile housing officer might look decidedly pricier once you start filling up at the pump.
 And you're looking at a big jump in costs as soon as the vehicle no longer meets the emissions standard.

 That puts you on the hook for higher taxes, and all sorts of other knock-on costs like higher employer's National Insurance contributions and benefitin-kind payments.
-Here is a tax guide we've worked on together with Deloitte that could help you out here.

-Meeting your CSR targets and delivering on your own 'green' agenda
+Meeting your CSR targets and delivering on vour own 'green' agenda

-Many businesses are dealing with a broad environmental agenda and fleet is an obvious place to curb CO2 emissions to help meet targets.
+Many public sector organisations are driving the environmental agenda, and fleet is an obvious place to curb CO2 emissions to help meet targets.